dotnet/docs-maui/docs/data-cloud/push-notifications.md

 ## Create a .NET MAUI app

-In this section, you'll build a .NET Multi-platform App UI (.NET MAUI) app that enables you to register to receive push notifications from a notification hub via the backend service, and de-register:
+In this section, you'll build a .NET Multi-platform App UI (.NET MAUI) app that enables you to register to receive push notifications from a notification hub via the backend service, and de-register.

+To create your .NET MAUI app:

 1. In Visual Studio, create a new .NET MAUI app named **PushNotificationsDemo**, using the **.NET MAUI App** project template.
-1. In Visual Studio, add a new folder named **Models** to the .NET MAUI project, and then add a new class named `DeviceInstallation` to the *Models* folder.
-Then replace the code in the *DeviceInstallation.cs* file with the following code:
+1. In Visual Studio, add a new folder named **Models** to the .NET MAUI project, and then add a new class named `DeviceInstallation` to the *Models* folder and replace its code with the following code:

     ```csharp
     using System.Text.Json.Serialization;